dmpava/console-website/_services/individual.md

 weight: 1
 ---

 Mental health is a journey.
-So, whether you’re in crisis, just received a diagnosis or are looking to build everyday resilience, I'm here to help guide you to the right place.
+So, whether you’re in crisis, just received a diagnosis or are looking to build everyday resilience, we here to help guide you to the right place.

 ![Accounting Services](/images/austin-distel-nGc5RT2HmF0-unsplash.jpg)

-My mission is to provide compassionate, confidential, and empowering counseling services for everyone.
-I aim to create a nurturing environment where you can explore your thoughts, emotions, and experiences in a safe and supportive space.
-With compassionate, expert guidance tailored to your individual needs, I will help you build resilience, enhance well-being, and achieve your personal and professional goals with confidence.
+Our mission is to provide compassionate, confidential, and empowering counseling services for everyone.
+We aim to create a nurturing environment where you can explore your thoughts, emotions, and experiences in a safe and supportive space.
+With compassionate, expert guidance tailored to your individual needs, we will help you build resilience, enhance well-being, and achieve your personal and professional goals with confidence.

 ### First Session - What to Expect